spences10/cv/src/lib/copy/basics.md

 automation for large financial organisations.

-In addition to technical skills, a proven track record in leadership and advocacy roles exists.
+In addition to technical skills, a proven track record in leadership and advocacy roles.
 Passionate about using modern technology and continually keen to improve existing skills and learn new ones.

 **Location**: UK (Swanley, Kent)